partcoffee/uni/_case/riktigspor.md

 ## Reflection & conclusion

 Looking back at the <a href="/projects">projects</a> I contributed to, I am privileged, proud and humbled to be a part of this company.
 As the lone developer in a team of mainly designers, I feel valuable – which is incredibly heartwarming, as web development has been a passion for years now.
-Sure, I am still learning new things, but it is relieving to have all those late nights learning JavaScript and CSS pay off.
+Sure, I am still learning new things, but it is satisfying to have all those late nights learning JavaScript and CSS pay off.

 The experience of working here so far has been great, and while I certainly do make mistakes on a regular basis, I learn from it and adapt – and they let me, which I believe is beneficial for both parties.

 I have experienced great launch-events and undertaken small, medium and large-scale websites.
 I also had to explore the server-side aspect of the web, along with dynamic programming languages like PHP – both of which being fairly new to me.
 I hope to become more confident as time passes, but I will hopefully never slow down or stop learning new things.

-See all my <a href="/projects">projects</a> for Riktig Spor and <a href="/workflow-and-sketchbook">how I worked to get there</a>.
+See all my <a href="/projects">projects</a> for Riktig Spor and <a href="/workflow-and-sketchbook">how I worked on them</a>.

 <div class="div"></div>